What You Need to Know Before Your Next Bike Ride or Run

 Also, not surprising that there was an increase in crimes during the warmer months.
 With more people using the trails it’s common to see crime increase as well.

 If you’d like to learn more about specific criminal activity along the Indianapolis public trails, you can access our full findings here or run your own search on the Metro Police Department’s website.

 What to Do If You’re Injured or Assaulted on an Indy Area Trail

 By and large, our city’s walking trails are safe, and serious crime is relatively rare.
 Nevertheless, everyone should be cautious.
 Always carry a fully charged cell phone with you and dial 911 in the event of an emergency.

 If you have experienced or witnessed a crime, report it to the police right away.
 And if you have been injured, we urge you to contact our office as soon as possible to talk about your options for filing a claim for monetary compensation.

-Even if your injury was not associated with criminal activity — for example, a dog bite, a slip and fall, an injury caused by a driver or cyclist, etc. — our Indianapolis personal injury attorneys may be able to help.
+Even if your injury was not associated with criminal activity — for example, a dog bite, a slip and fall, an injury caused by a driver or cyclist, etc. — our Carmel personal injury attorneys may be able to help.
 We are dedicated to keeping Hoosiers safe and fighting for their rights after an injury.

-If you’ve been injured and have questions about your right to compensation, please contact Doehrman Buba for a free consultation right away.
+If you’ve been injured and have questions about your right to compensation, please contact Doehrman Buba Ring for a free consultation right away.